 How do you choose one song from the USA?!
-What I like about Tom Petty’s music is that it’s understated yet somehow it gets into your head.
+What I like about the late Tom Petty’s music is that it’s understated yet somehow it gets into your head.

 Aside from the Heartbreakers, he did some great collaborations with other musicians, such as the Anglo-American supergroup The Traveling Wilburys.

 It was a toss-up between this track and Free fallin’ which I also love.
 Along with so many others!

 Three little birds by Bob Marley and the Wailers